Lehsqa/robyn-config/src/common/README.md

 ## Notes

-- Schema creation now happens through Alembic migrations (`alembic upgrade head` must be run before starting the service, and `compose/app/dev.sh` runs the same upgrade before the container launches `python -m app.server --reload`).
+- Schema creation happens through {{ "Alembic" if orm == "sqlalchemy" else "Aerich" }} migrations; `compose/app/dev.sh` runs `{{ "alembic upgrade head" if orm == "sqlalchemy" else "aerich upgrade" }}` before starting Robyn.
-- Outbound mail is delivered through the async SMTP client in `infrastructure/mailing/services.py`; in Docker it targets MailHog, while in local dev you can point the settings at any SMTP server.
+- Outbound mail is delivered through the async SMTP client in `{{ "infrastructure/mailing/services.py" if design == "ddd" else "mailing.py" }}`; in Docker it targets MailHog, while in local dev you can point the settings at any SMTP server.
+- The Makefile wraps the common commands for installs, migrations, linting, tests, and Docker; see “Makefile shortcuts” above for the ORM-specific targets.